 The Flanders Audiovisual Fund (VAF) lends support to audiovisual productions in Flanders (Flemish Community), and international co-productions with Flanders-based producers.
-The Fund's three-pronged strategy seeks to: develop a sustainable audiovisual industry, encourage and support upcoming audiovisual talent, and promote a vibrant audiovisual culture in Flanders.
+The Fund's strategy seeks to: develop a sustainable audiovisual industry, encourage and support upcoming audiovisual talent, and promote a vibrant audiovisual culture in Flanders.
 The promotion task is assigned to Flanders Image, the Flanders Audiovisual Fund’s promotional agency.

 The VAF comprises the VAF/Film Fund, the VAF/Media Fund and the VAF/Game Fund.
 It also covers the Screen Flanders Fund and Film Commission.

 The VAF/Film Fund receives an annual grant from the Flemish Government.
 In 2018, EUR 10.6 million of this grant goes to production support.
 Filmmakers can apply for support for fiction, documentary, animation, Filmlab (experimental) and InnovationLab (non-linear) projects.
 The four types of support are: script writing, development, production and promotion support (including distribution support).

 The VAF/Media Fund was launched in 2011 to support the production of independent television series, co-financed by a Flemish broadcaster.
 The Media Fund supports three types of series: animation, documentary and fiction.
 It also finances cross-media productions linked to TV series and webseries.
 The total budget for production support of the Media Fund for 2018 is EUR 5 million.
 For foreign series, a minimum of 20% of the budget must be financed through a Flemish producer and the majority of the financing must already be in place.
 This means that a minimum of 50% of the total budget must already be financed, or support from a public film body must already have been granted.